guumaster/resume/gustavo-marin.resume.md

 In NativeAd I've worked as Development Team Lead helping to evolve the company product, a CMS and a JavaScript library to deliver branded content to high traffic sites like Terra.es, MSN.es, 20minutos.es.
 I designed and created this unobtrusive JavaScript third-party library coded with NodeJS and transpiled for browsers.
 Besides coding, I also had team leader responsibilities managing a group of developers, ensuring code quality and alignment between business goals and code features, as well as responsibilities over the full software lifecycle (integrations, deployments, scalability).

-- Keywords: JavaScript, Node.JS, MySQL, PHP, Symfony2, DevOps
+- Keywords: JavaScript, Node.JS, MySQL, PHP, Symfony2, DevOps, shell scripting

 #### PRISA DIGITAL